 Picture this: A CEO/CTO/CIO/CXO sitting in an airplane reading a magazine article that’s gung-ho about Agile.
 He or she goes back to the office and issues an order to adopt Agile development and, perhaps, to use the Agile process in application lifecycle management (ALM) and all business-side processes.
-Managers
+Managers rush to obey.

 This opening scene in the Agile backlash story was suggested without solicitation by almost all of this article’s sources.
 The chief executive’s decision sets the stage for mistakes to be made and has led to project failures and disgruntled development, systems architecture and project management pros.
 Frequently, the blame is place on Agile..and, of course, the media.

 “Nobody has been writing about the problems with Agile,” said Chris York, a 15-year software test and development pro.
 “Every manager reads the same publications, and all the articles say Agile is good.
 So, the managers want to do it, even though a lot of them have no idea what it really is.”

 Enthusiasm for Agile principles and real need, fueled by the economic downturn, has led to rushed adoption and project failures, according to software tester Scott Barber.
 “Folks got caught up in the idea or the ideal around Agile,” he said.
 “They decided, without knowing very much about it, that it was going to solve whatever problems they had.
 Barber is president of PerfTestPlus, a software testing services firm, and co-author of both Performance Testing Guidance for Web Application. and Beautiful Testing.

 On various development projects, York has seen first-hand results of too much Agile too quickly.
 “No one at the top really knew in any depth what Agile is,” he said.
 Barber adds that non-development executives often don’t understand all the implications of a methodology change.
 They require the switch, but say: “Do whatever you want, just don’t make things hard on us.”